1:2 Brute Force Consensus

 The number of people incentivized to search for the next block increases as the price/popularity increases.

-This in turn creates a demand for better "mining equipment"
+This in turn creates a demand for better "mining equipment" (computers specialized to search for random numbers)

 While the number of people wanting to search has no upward bound, the efficiency of searching for random numbers does.

 In the beginning of Bitcoin mining, there were large efficiency increases as miners switched from general purpose CPUs, to more specialized GPUs (graphic cards).
-The final increase in efficiency came from the switch to ASICs (specialized chips that can only search for random numbers using the SHA2-256 algorithm, sacrificing all other functionality in exchange to being incredibly efficient at looking for hashes).
+The final increase in efficiency came from the switch to ASICs (specialized chips that can only search for random numbers using the SHA2-256 algorithm, sacrificing all other functionality in exchange for being incredibly efficient at looking for hashes).

 Another important measure is hashes per watt, as electricity is the largest cost in running mining operations thus being able to more efficiently search for random numbers will make miners with more efficient machines more profitable than their peers with older, less efficient equipment.